amrbashir/nvim-docs-view/README.md

 ## Usage

-Use `:DocsViewToggle` to open/close the docs view side panel
+Use `:DocsViewToggle` to open/close the docs view panel

 ## LICENSE